Explore

 Drangajökull is the only glacier in the Westfjords.
 It is the only glacier in Iceland whose altitude in entirely below 1,000 metres.
 In addition to this, it is the only glacier in Iceland which is not in retreat (i.e. getting smaller).
 Drangajökull lies north of the Strandir region and south of the Hornstrandir nature reserve.
 Kaldalón, meanwhile, is a short fjord into which the glacier calves.
 The name literally means 'cold lagoon' and it is totally magical.
 It could be thought of as the Jökulsárlón of the Westfjords - although it is starkly different and visiting is a much more personal experience.

 This territory of the Arctic fox has been uninhabited since the 1950s.
 As isolated as it was then, it attracts the casual half-day visitors and serious gore-tex hikers alike.
 Its main attractions are three.
 First, the bird cliffs surrounding the bay of Hornvík, are a magnet of gigantic proportions.
 On the eastern side of the bay the cliff reaches a height of more than 500 metres, and the birds are teeming.
 Second, as there are no infrastructure and the tourists few in relation to the sheer size of the area, the sense of remoteness is strong.
 You can hike days on end without seeing a single person.
+Additionally the phone connection is very poor, often there is no connection at all.
 The nature is pure and the tranquillity unmatched.
 Third, as the area is a haven for the Arctic fox (think hunting-ban and bird-packed cliffs), the chances of spotting one are high.

 Most tours, especially day tours, depart from Ísafjörður.
 Hikers wanting to go on their own can also take boats from Bolungarvík and Norðurfjörður.